fabsig/GPBoost/docs/Main_parameters.rst

 function of a ``gp_model`` object in Python and R or to the ``set_optim_params`` (and ``set_optim_coef_params``) function prior to running the GPBoost algorithm.

--  ``optimizer_cov`` : string, optional (default = "fisher_scoring" for Gaussian data and "gradient_descent" for other likelihoods)
+-  ``optimizer_cov`` : string, optional (default = "gradient_descent")

    -  Optimizer used for estimating covariance parameters.

-   -  Options: "gradient_descent" or "fisher_scoring"
+   -  Options: "gradient_descent", "fisher_scoring", and "nelder_mead"

 -  ``optimizer_coef`` : string, optional (default = "wls" for Gaussian data and "gradient_descent" for other likelihoods)

-   -  Optimizer used for estimating linear regression coefficients, if there are any (for the GPBoost algorithm there are usually no).
+   -  Optimizer used for estimating linear regression coefficients, if there are any (for the GPBoost algorithm there are usually none).

-   -  Options: "gradient_descent" or "wls".
+   -  Options: "gradient_descent", "wls", and "nelder_mead".
 Gradient descent steps are done simultaneously with gradient descent steps for the covariance paramters. "wls" refers to doing coordinate descent for the regression coefficients using weighted least squares

 -  ``maxit`` : integer, optional (default = 1000)